 How good is Hugo Weaving?
-The great Australian actor delivers a fascinating performance as a renowned war photographer in this powerful and poetic film that recently premiered at the Sydney Film Festival.
+The great Australian actor delivers a fascinating performance as a renowned war photographer in this powerful and poetic film.

 A car rolls to a halt on a desert road in the Iraqi countryside at night.
 A carload of slain civilians blocks the trail.
 World-renowned war photographer Daniel Fisher (Hugo Weaving) exits his vehicle to capture the carnage and inadvertently spooks a survivor, a little girl.
 Collapsing down the hillside after her, he cannot block his impulse to take a photo, and the grating clicks of his lens sends her streaming headlong into the phosphorescent blast of a land mine.

 That is how we begin director Ben Lawrence’s Hearts and Bones, a story ultimately about reconciliation.
 Reconciliation of one’s purpose, past, fears, identity and work.
 The characters are lived in, the geography is textured, and it asks difficult questions.